justinmraj1984/PythonPractice/README.md

 - Ex 31 - Making Decision
 - Ex 32 - Lists and For Loop
 - Ex 33 - While Loop
+- Ex 34 - Accessing Elements of Lists
+- Ex 35 - Branch and Functions
+- Ex 36 - Designing and Debugging

 ---
 ### Glossary